Royal Small Arms Factory: The Crimean War

-The factory fought off the threat of closure in 1831; and remained quite modest in size until the Crimean War of 1853/1856, which resulted in vastly increased production.
+The factory fought off the threat of closure in 1831.
+It remained quite modest in size until the Crimean War of 1853/1856, which resulted in vastly increased production.

-By 1856 a machine shop was built on American mass-production lines, using American machinery powered by steam engines.
+In 1856 a machine shop was built on American mass-production lines, using American machinery powered by steam engines.
 The shop was based on a design by Sir John Anderson and built by the Royal Engineers.
-The workforce increased to 1000, and by 1860 an average of 1,744 rifles were produced per week.
+The workforce increased to 1,000.
+By 1860 an average of 1,744 rifles were produced per week.

 In 1866 another major expansion took place, when the watermill gave way to steampower.
-The total number of steam engines grew to sixteen; and by 1887 there were 2,400 employees.
+The total number of steam engines grew to sixteen.
+By 1887 there were 2,400 employees.